 Wild turkeys can often be seen trailside, and river otters are common, while bobcats roam more clandestinely.
 Blackberries are plentiful along the trails, and wildflowers are abundant, many of them rare.

-The C-54 Canal is a haven for manatees, who gather there from November through March and can be viewed from a platform near the end of the unpaved Buffer Preserve Drive.
+The C-54 Canal is a haven for manatees, who gather here from November through March and can be viewed from a platform near the end of the unpaved Buffer Preserve Drive.
 The manatee-viewing platform is handicap-accessible.

-Orientation and Access to St. Sebastian River Preserve State Park
+Orientation, access to St. Sebastian River Preserve State Park

-There are three public access points from land:
+There are three public access points:

 - The Southwest quadrant is accessible from a parking lot one mile west of I-95 Exit 156 (Fellsmere Road).
-Parking is just off the highway in a fenced corral, designed to accommodate trailered horses.
+Parking is just off the highway in a fenced corral, which is designed to accommodate trailered horses.

-The Trails at St. Sebastian River Preserve
+The trails at St. Sebastian River Preserve State Park

 - Blue Trail – Southeast Quadrant – 10 miles of hiking, biking and horse trails.
 There are three primitive campsites along the Blue Trail, which loops towards the river.
 There are several historic sites along the trail, including the early 1900s Carlton House, the 1920s-era Hanshaw-Widner House (private occupied dwelling), the Yates Homestead (from 1897), the Graves Brothers Tram Line (elevated logging road) and the Dinky Line (a 1910 railroad bed used to haul timber).